Books By Alumni and Friends

 This charming children's storybook features a little boy's desire to become taller as soon as possible.
 Beautifully illustrated by Eva Camunas, the book follows Joey as he tries everything he knows to make himself grow.
 Kaplon also wrote Betsy's Choice, another children's storybook following Betsy on her desire to become a tooth fairy.

-Book Cover - The Knight's Reward The Knight's Reward
+The Knight's Reward

 Davis Stant '06